Looking to discover the most famous paintings in Florence Italy? You’ve come to the right place!

-Florence is the cradle of art in the Western world, a designated UNESCO site for its artistic heritage.
-With more than 16 million visitors annually, Florence is home to scores of museums, palaces, churches, and cloisters that contain incredible masterpieces.
-There's an intense concentration of art work.
-So intense you might suffer from Stendhal Syndrome.
+The city of Florence is the cradle of art in the Western world.
+Florence is home to scores of museums, palaces, churches, and cloisters that contain incredible masterpieces.

-Let's take a tour of 30 must see art masterpieces in Florence.
+Let’s take a tour of 30 masterpieces you can’t miss in Florence.

 Fra Angelico was a devout monk who, with Giotto and Donatello, helped transform the art world and usher in the Renaissance.
 His humanistic pieces, with delicate palettes, led him to be dubbed the “Angelic Painter” or Il Beato (the Blessed).
 Giorgio Vasari described Fra Angelico as a “rare and perfect talent.”